QR4.5.9 Testing The Theory

 Next

-Faraday’s proposal that electric fields affected charges from afar was initially considered fanciful because it was a disembodied force acting at a distance, and Newton had already rejected this for gravity:
+That Faraday’s electric fields move charges from afar was at first considered fanciful because it was a disembodied force acting at a distance.
+Newton’s argument that gravity needs a particle agent was:

-Likewise, charge effects had to be caused by a physical agent.
-Maxwell then developed the equations of electro-magnetism by imagining physical ball-bearings twisting in vortex tubes, but later attempts to develop this into a physical model failed.
-To resolve this quandary, field theory proposed that field-created particles moved charges in an electric field, and as Maxwell’s equations acted in photon units, they were taken to be the force-carriers of electro-magnetism.
+Maxwell developed his equations of electro-magnetism by imagining physical ball-bearings twisting in vortex tubes, but all later attempts to develop a physical model failed, so it was proposed that field effects were caused by created particles, and as they occurred in photon units, photons were taken to be the force-carriers of electro-magnetism.

-Even so, the standard model then generalized that since photons are bosons, all fields act by boson agents, so gravity had to work by gravitons that to this day have no physical equivalent.
-There is no evidence at all that such particles have ever existed, but the standard model says they cause gravity.
-And since they predict nothing new about gravity, again the pseudo-science temperature went up.
+Buoyed by apparent success, the standard model then generalized that all fields work the same way, so it attributed gravity to gravitons that to this day have no physical equivalent.
+There is no evidence at all that they exist, and they predict nothing new about gravity, so again, particle physics became weaker.

-Buoyed by its acceptance, the standard model then proposed that protons were held together in the atomic nucleus by a strong field that created virtual gluons with a color charge, so now it had a field that created charge.
-Yet again, this added nothing to our knowledge of the nucleus, so again the pseudo-science temperature increased.
+The standard model then proposed that a strong field held together the atomic nucleus by creating virtual gluons with a color charge.
+It now had a field that created charge but again, gluons added nothing to our knowledge of the nucleus, so again, the scientific background was weakened further.

-Explaining why neutrons decay in empty space was more of a challenge, as it needed a weak field to produce virtual agents with charge and mass, unlike virtual photons that have neither mass or charge.
-Some evidence was needed, so resonances from billions of transient accelerator events were examined, and when compatible ones were found, W-bosons were declared to exist.
-The equations then implied that protons decay like neutrons, but they don’t, so this failure to predict weakened the science of physics yet again.
+Explaining why neutrons decay in empty space was more challenging, as now a field had to produce particles with charge and mass.
+Some evidence was needed, so billions of accelerator events were examined and when compatible resonances were found, weak particles were declared to exist.
+This time, it predicted that protons decay like neutrons, but they don’t, so the science of particle physics became even weaker.

-Finally, the standard model had to explain how a field could create mass, so its answer was yet another field, this time with a virtual particle so massive that only a billion-dollar accelerator could justify it.
-All this, to support Newton’s canon that:
+Finally, the standard model had to explain how a field could create mass.
+Its answer was of course yet another field, with a virtual particle so massive that needed a billion-dollar accelerator to justify it.
+All to support Newton’s canon that:

-This statement sounds good but doesn’t mention that the elementary particles it refers to are virtual!
-Physics has pasted field upon field to prove Newton’s belief, until now virtual particles pop in and out of space to cause every effect.
-They are said to be everywhere, making everything happen, but what have they added to the science of physics?
-The answer, honestly, is not much, as they either predict wrongly or not at all.
+It sounds good, but the elementary particles it refers to are the virtual ones of the standard model.
+The standard model has pasted field upon field to prove Newton’s belief in particles, so now virtual particles pop out of space to cause every effect.
+They are said to be everywhere, making everything happen, but what do they add to our knowledge?
+The answer, honestly, is not much, as they either predict wrongly or add nothing at all.

 Next